-- Classical Machine Learning methods (predict who wins Dota 2 game based on first 5 minutes of the game) - Natural Language Processing methods (predict the toxicity/politeness of the text) - Computer Vision methods (predict lung disease based on the X-ray images of lungs)
+- Classical Machine Learning methods (predict who wins Dota 2 game based on first 5 minutes of the game) - Natural Language Processing methods (predict the toxicity/politeness of the text based on only textual data) - Computer Vision methods (predict lung disease based on the X-ray images of lungs)

 Presenting lab costs 500 points and must be done by every student at least once.
 If you do not present lab in class, you will fail the course.
 Every class we will solve 3 tasks, so every class 3 different students will present their solution.
-Presenting Lab is challenging and rewarding experience.
-If you volunteer to present lab yourself - the grading of presenting will be generous.
+We will have ~13 lectures, so this gives us 39 presentations.
+Presenting Lab is a challenging and rewarding experience.
+If you volunteer to present lab yourself - the grading of presenting will be more generous.